Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Relation to Quantum Theory

 In an ontological model, observable statistics are generated according to

 where $\lambda \in \Lambda$ is the ontic state, $\mu(\lambda)$ the preparation distribution, and $\xi(o \mid C, \lambda)$ the response function.
-The no-go theorem shows that if a single ontic state space $\Lambda$ is reused across multiple interventions, and all outcome statistics arise from a single classical probability space, then contextual dependence requires additional contextual information beyond $\lambda$.
+The proposition shows that if a single ontic state space $\Lambda$ is reused across multiple interventions, and intervention-dependent distinctions are represented via an auxiliary contextual register, then the required contextual bookkeeping is lower-bounded by $I(C;O\mid\lambda)$.

 Quantum theory does not satisfy these assumptions.
 Instead, observable statistics are generated according to the Born rule,

 where $\rho$ is the quantum state and $\{E_o^{(C)}\}$ is the positive operator-valued measure corresponding to intervention $C$.